CQX96/CQX96-Linux/Documentation/admin-guide/hw-vuln/l1tf.rst

    encoded in the address bits of the PTE, thus making attacks more deterministic and more practical.

-   The Linux kernel contains a mitigation for this attack vector, PTE inversion, which is permanently enabled and has no performance impact.
+   The CQX96 kernel contains a mitigation for this attack vector, PTE inversion, which is permanently enabled and has no performance impact.
 The kernel ensures that the address bits of PTEs, which are not marked present, never point to cacheable physical memory space.